Image 7

 Quartz is a chemical called silicon dioxide.
 We can obtain a solid quartz slab by fusing quartz crystals with polyester resins binders under intense heat and pressure, then mining the natural quartz crystals into dust or aggregate.
 Quartz is the second common mineral on planet Earth’s surface.
 Manufacturers get their surfaces from ground quartz mixed with polymers, resins, and pigment.

 Quartz’s closest competitor is solid surface because both have materials like stone.
-Quartz should not be mistaken with laminate.
-Laminate is a material made of plastics, papers and then they will implement it on a particleboard base.
+Quartz should not be mistaken with.
+Papers and then they will implement it on a particleboard base.

 A quartz countertop is an engineered stone counter or human-made material produced from the ground or crushed quartz.
 The materials give quartz countertops a hard surface.
 A countertop has visible seams and takes on a massive selection of hues because of pigment during the process.